Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Introduction

-and that they can be regarded as Cartier bialgebras when equipped with infinitesimal $\Rr$-matrices whose associated square matrix is anti-symmetric.
-Moreover, in Proposition \ref{prop:2cob} we show that $E(n)$ is Cartier if, and only if, its infinitesimal $\Rr$-matrix is a Hochschild $2$-coboundary.
+and that they can be regarded as Cartier bialgebras when equipped with infinitesimal $\Rr$-matrices whose associated square matrix of coefficients is anti-symmetric.
+Moreover, in Proposition \ref{prop:2cob} we show that $E(n)$ is Cartier if, and only if, its infinitesimal $\Rr$-matrix is a $2$-coboundary.
 Finally, we give an affirmative answer to the quantization problem highlighted in \cite[Question 2.10]{ABSW} for $E(n)$ and $A_{C_{2}^n}$.

 The paper is organized as follows.
-In Section \ref{sect:background} we recall some basics on pre-Cartier bialgebras and Hochschild cohomology.
+In Section \ref{sub:Hoch} we recall some basics on pre-Cartier bialgebras and 2-cocycles for the cohomology described in \cite[XVIII.5]{Ka}.
+In Section \ref{sec:theory} we further investigate properties of infinitesimal $\Rr$-matrices in the Hopf algebra case.
+In particular, we point out that the 2-cocycle condition can replace either axiom \eqref{cqtr2} or axiom \eqref{cqtr3} in the definition of an infinitesimal $\Rr$-matrix (Proposition \ref{prop:newcharacterization}) and we prove that the Cartier condition is independent from the universal $\Rr$-matrix (Proposition \ref{cor:SSRchi}), which in turn will yield a necessary and sufficient condition for the infinitesimal $\Rr$-matrices of a quasitriangular Hopf algebra which are 2-coboundaries to be Cartier (Corollary \ref{corCartiercob}).
 Section \ref{sect:infinit} is devoted to the classification of infinitesimal $\Rr$-matrices for the aforementioned families of Hopf algebras.
-In Section \ref{sect:quant} we treat the quantization problem for the Hopf algebras considered in Section \ref{sect:infinit} that admit a non-trivial pre-Cartier structure.
+In Section \ref{sect:quant} we treat the quantization problem for the Hopf algebras considered in Section \ref{sect:infinit} that admit a non-zero pre-Cartier structure.